JuhanPauklin/IDS2023_StoreSales/README.md

 Link to report: https://docs.google.com/document/d/1B03n_N8diU5wAB-2pq0I0ZFJjaJSZ2GmqN44Rpoj0n8/edit

 ## Code
-Project_StoreSales.ipynb should be run first to create a merged dataset merged_train.csv Then KNN training.ipynb, Random_forest_training.ipynb and Arima training.ipynb can be run to train the models
+Project_StoreSales.ipynb should be run first to create a merged dataset merged_train.csv.
+Then KNN training.ipynb, Random_forest_training.ipynb and Arima training.ipynb can be run to train the models.
 Lastly PlotsforPresentation.ipynb is used to create plots from which data can be examined visually.